 Take the bird’s-eye view of your message.
 What is your key takeaway or point.
 Focus on this critical core message.
 Are you able to articulate it in a single sentence?
 Do you have a clear, concise understanding of what you’ll cover in your talk?
 Do you know what your key takeaway or call to action is?
 You should have defined all of these things and articulate them directly in your speech.

 Brevity is a powerful tool in accurate speech delivery.
 If you have an hour speech, plan for 40 minutes of content and a solid 10-15 minutes of questions and audience interaction.
 Keep it short and simple and your audience will love you for it.
+Brevity can be a secret weapon for time management throughout your speech.

 Simplify your message so ALL your audience can connect with it.
 Many speakers are extremely knowledgeable about a subject and fail prey to wanting to give audiences way too much complex information which takes away from their central point.
+Keep it simple, short and to the point.
+Public speakers time management capacities improve when they embrace simplicity.

 Practice Your Timing